 Students who withdraw from all classes prior to completion of 60% of the term will have their tuition, comprehensive fee, room and/or board charges reduced in accordance with the appropriate percentage calculated using the Return of Title IV Funds formula. (i.e., if the student has completed 37% of the term, then tuition, comprehensive fee, room and/or board charges will be reduced by 63%.)
-The balance of any refund (due to the reduction of charges in accordance with SHC's Refund Policy)-after returning the required amount of the appropriate federal fund(s)-would then be applied to the appropriate institutional aid fund.
-Should additional funds remain, they will be refunded to the student.
+Institutional aid will be prorated by the same above percentage.
+After returning the required amount to the appropriate federal fund(s), should a credit remain the student will be refunded.